 MoPOP has an impressive array of events – speakers, live music in the Sky Church, movie screenings, and gaming days.
 Tickets are available through the MoPOP website, but get them in advance – the events tend to be very popular and sell out quickly.

-A few tips: Your older kids – tweens and teens – will enjoy MoPOP, but it’s not great for the littlest ones.
-Some of temporary exhibits have assigned viewing times, so booking your ticket in advance, online, will help you plan your visit.
+A few tips: Your older kids – tweens and teens – will enjoy MoPOP, but it’s not as great for the littlest ones.
+Some of the temporary exhibits have assigned viewing times, so booking your ticket in advance, online, will help you plan your visit.
 If you’re driving, you’ll have to pay for parking except on Sundays and holidays; there are plenty of nearby parking lots.
 If you want to skip the car, it’s easy to get to MoPOP by bus.
 Metro routes 3, 4, and 82 all stop at 5th and Broad Street, right near the entrance, but you can also take the Monorail from Westlake Mall in downtown Seattle.

 7. The Seattle Great Wheel

 It’s a relatively new addition to Seattle’s waterfront, but this 175-foot Ferris wheel is difficult to miss. $13 a pop ($8.50 for kids) is more than worth it for the one-of-a-kind views you’ll enjoy, and the photos you’ll take home.
 Go during the day to enjoy the panoramic Olympic Mountains and Elliott Bay, or at night for the dazzling Seattle skyline.